aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create an Aiven for Apache Flink service
 '''''''''''''''''''''''''''''''''''''''''

+You will use :doc:`Apache Flink </docs/products/flink>` to define the streaming data pipelines.
+To create the service:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. On the *Services* page, click **Create a new service**.